-SciChart WPF SDK User Manual > SciChart System Requirements
+SciChart WPF SDK User Manual > SciChart WPF System Requirements

 Are you new to SciChart?
 Check out our most popular pages to get started below: